-- Support for cloning of VMs (bug #5853) - GUI: enhanced wizard for creating new virtual disks - GUI: new wizard for copying virtual disks - VMM: raised the memory limit for 64-bit hosts to 1TB - Windows guests: Experimental WDDM graphics driver - Guest Additions: modules and features now are represented as facilities to have a common interface for frontends. - New Networking Mode: UDP Tunnel.
-Allows to interconnect VMs running on different hosts easily and transparently, see chapter 6.2, Introduction to networking modes, page 84
+- Support for cloning of VMs (bug #5853) - GUI: enhanced wizard for creating new virtual disks - GUI: new wizard for copying virtual disks - GUI: keep the aspect ratio in scale mode (Windows and OSX hosts only; bug #7822) - VMM: raised the memory limit for 64-bit hosts to 1TB - Experimental support for PCI passthrough for Linux hosts, see chapter 9.6, PCI passthrough, page 143 - Windows guests: Experimental WDDM graphics driver - Guest Additions: modules and features now are represented as facilities to have a common interface for frontends - Networking: new network attachment mode "Generic Driver", which offers an open plugin architecture for arbitrary and separately distributable virtual network implementations - New Networking Mode UDP Tunnel: allows to interconnect VMs running on different hosts easily and transparently, see chapter 6.2, Introduction to networking modes, page 84 - Experimental support for SATA hotplug added.
+Currently only supported for hard disks and only with VBoxManage.

-- VMM: more SMP timer fixes - VMM: fixed sporadic recompiler crashes with SMP guests - VMM: many small fixes - GUI: when reverting to a snapshot, ask for taking a snapshot of the current state - GUI: added View menu - GUI: added setting for the promiscuous mode policy for internal networks, bridged networks and host-only networks - GUI: the VM description is editable during the runtime of a VM - GUI: added proxy settings (bug #2870) - VBoxManage: changed syntax of the guestcontrol command group, fixed various bugs - VBoxBalloonCtrl: new service for automatic dynamic adjustment of the balloon size for running VMs - Settings: machine names and snapshot names are not allowed to be a valid UUID
+- VMM: more SMP timer fixes - VMM: fixed sporadic recompiler crashes with SMP guests - VMM: many small fixes - GUI: when reverting to a snapshot, ask for taking a snapshot of the current state - GUI: added a View menu - GUI: added a setting for the promiscuous mode policy for internal networks, bridged networks and host-only networks